 Notable Games as Head Coach

-Wood, 51, played defensive back for the Sea Gulls from 1980-83 and finished with seven career interceptions, including two returned for touchdowns.
+Wood was a standout defensive back for the Sea Gulls from 1980-83.
+He finished his career with seven career interceptions, including two returned for touchdowns.
 He was a starter and team captain on the 1983 team that earned Salisbury’s first-ever NCAA tournament berth and advanced to the national semifinals.
 Wood earned all-state defensive back honors by The Baltimore Sun and recognition as a Street & Smith All-American during his career.

-Wood began his collegiate coaching career as a volunteer assistant at Salisbury under Head Coach Mike McGlinchey in 1984 and became a graduate assistant coach for the Sea Gulls in 1985.
-He moved to Bowie State as a graduate assistant coach in 1986, coaching the defensive backs and special teams.
+Wood began his coaching career as a volunteer assistant under legendary head coach Mike McGlinchey in 1984 and became a graduate assistant coach for the Sea Gulls in 1985.
+Wood moved on to Division II Bowie State as a graduate assistant coach in 1986, coaching the defensive backs and special teams.
 He remained on the staff for Bowie State until 1992, where he served as the assistant head coach and defensive coordinator from 1989-1992.

-Wood is a speaker at numerous sports clinics and involves himself with a variety of local organizations, including, the Wicomico Youth Mentor Program.
-He also serves on these community service committees: the Wicomico Youth Mentor Program, Horizons Program of the Salisbury School, Kids of Honor, the Salisbury Promise Program, the Junior Golf of Sunrise Rotary, SU Football Youth Mentor Program, Operation Teddy Bear and Salvation Army Youth Leadership Training.
+Wood is a speaker at numerous sports clinics and has involved himself with a variety of local organizations.
+Wood currently is involved with Sunrise Rotary and has served on these community service committees: the Wicomico Youth Mentor Program, Horizons Program of the Salisbury School, Kids of Honor, the Salisbury Promise Program, SU Football Youth Mentor Program, Operation Teddy Bear and Salvation Army Youth Leadership Training.